 The NSPCC's vision is to end cruelty to children in the UK.
 We campaign to change the law, provide ChildLine and the NSPCC Helpline, offer advice for adult, and much more.

 One Plus One operates the Couple Connection and Parent Connection web services to help parents work through their relationship issues together.

-Parent Channel TV is a great new website aimed at both parents, children and young people.
+Parent Channel TV is a website aimed at both parents, children and young people.
 It offers support and information on a huge range of topics from Learning and Education to Bullying and Healthy Eating.
 All information is provided via short film clips.
 We will regularly be featuring different short films on our website.

 Relate offers one-to-one and online counselling for parents and young people with specialist therapeutic counsellors.